Chair of Governors

 Stephen Norrish MBE

-Charlynne Pullen is a Programme Manager Research with the Education and Training Manager currently on secondment at the Institute for Public Policy Research where she is researching apprenticeships and other skills challenges.
+Charlynne Pullen is a Programme Manager Research with the Education and Training Foundation, currently on secondment at the Institute for Public Policy Research where she is researching apprenticeships and other skills challenges.
 As part of her research role, she developed data on the offender learning workforce used in the Coates review of Prison Education.
 She is well informed on the national challenges facing the sector.
 Charlynne was a councillor in the London Borough of Islington and in July 2014 stood for parliament for Mid Bedfordshire.
 She grew up in Milton Keynes and attended Ousedale School and from there she was accepted to study Modern History at Oxford University where she was Vice-President of the Student Union.

 Charlynne is a member of the Search & Governance Committee.